There's often excitement among employees, when corporate innovation programs are announced.

 And so, the vicious cycle repeats itself once again.

-Corporate innovation, as it pertains to your core business, rightfully gets the attention it deserves to keep your organization moving in the right direction from a growth and revenue standpoint.
+Corporate innovation, as it pertains to your core business, rightfully gets the attention it deserves to keep your organization moving in the right direction from a growth, efficiency, and revenue standpoint.

 But failing to recognize the value of transformative corporate innovation to test new concepts and create new, novel businesses — and, ideally, with an outside venture builder guiding your program from start to finish — will leave your leadership wondering what could’ve been.